-Action Details Flora survey Undertake a follow up flora survey in spring to supplement previous flora surveys, within 5 years.
-Make comparisons between flora surveys to assess site changes every 5-10 years.
+Action Details Flora survey Undertake a follow up flora survey in spring to supplement previous flora surveys, within five years.
+Make comparisons between flora surveys to assess site changes every five to ten years.
 Include an opportunistic survey for fungi during flora surveying.
-Investigate Investigate planting Tuart (Eucalyptus gomphocephala) and Marri planting trees (Corymbia calophylla) trees in Craigie Bushland to provide nesting and (and vegetation) roosting habitat and a feeding resource in the long term for Carnaby's for habitat Black-Cockatoos.
-64 Investigate planting other species of local trees and shrubs (such as Jarrah, Banksia and Hakea species) to provide opportunities for nesting sites and shelter for fauna.
+Investigate planting trees (and vegetation) for habitat Investigate planting Tuart (Eucalyptus gomphocephala) and Marri (Corymbia calophylla) trees in Craigie Bushland to provide nesting and roosting habitat and a feeding resource in the long term for Carnaby's Black-Cockatoos.
+61 Investigate planting other species of local trees and shrubs (such as Jarrah, Banksia and Hakea species) to provide opportunities for nesting sites and shelter for fauna.
 Revegetation Support revegetation being conducted in degraded or completely degraded areas using local provenance species, as required.
-Monthly weed Continue monthly weed inspections to establish the extent of weeds and inspections to identify priority weed species.
-Annual weed Monitor and report on the percentage cover of environmental weeds in percentage cover Craigie Bushland on an annual basis, using three quadrats. monitoring and reporting Weed control Continue to undertake a coordinated approach to regular weed control by implementing the Natural Areas Annual Maintenance Schedule.
-Weed Continue the implementation of the City of Joondalup Weed Management Management Plan to deliver an ongoing strategic approach to reduce Plan the incidence of weeds in Craigie Bushland and across the City.
+Monthly weed inspections Continue monthly weed inspections to establish the extent of weeds and to identify priority weed species.
+Annual weed percentage cover monitoring and reporting Monitor and report on the percentage cover of environmental weeds in Craigie Bushland on an annual basis, using three quadrats.
+Weed control Continue to undertake a coordinated approach to regular weed control by implementing the City's Natural Areas Annual Maintenance Schedule.
+Investigate a coordinated approach to weed management with all land managers adjoining Craigie Bushland.
+Weed control Investigate a targeted multi-year program to control Lachenalia reflexa (Yellow Soldier) throughout Craigie Bushland.
+Weed Management Plan Continue the implementation of the City of Joondalup Weed Management Plan to deliver an ongoing strategic approach to reduce the incidence of weeds in Craigie Bushland and across the City.